ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-appsV2.md

 The Stratos Console is an open source web-based tool for working with Cloud Foundry.
 The Stratos Console application can be optionally installed and used in a specific CFEE environment to manage its organizations, spaces, and applications.

-Users with IBM Cloud administrator or editor roles in the CFEE instance can install the Stratos Console application in that CFEE instance.
+Users with {{site.data.keyword.cloud_notm}} administrator or editor roles in the CFEE instance can install the Stratos Console application in that CFEE instance.

 To install the Stratos Console application: